 Introduction / History

-More than 300,000 Drukpa people are dispersed across the three Asian nations of Bhutan (160,000 people in 1991), India (105,066 in 2001) and Nepal.
+Drukpa people are dispersed across the three Asian nations of Bhutan, India and Nepal.
+They are found throughout Bhutan.

-What are Their Lives Like?
+What Are Their Lives Like?

 One source states, 'They inhabit hilly terrains of high altitude marked by extreme cold, high rainfall, medium snowfall and dense forests.'
 The Drukpa live in the Indian states of Arunachal Pradesh, Assam, Meghalaya, Sikkim and West Bengal.
 The first Drukpa moved to India during the latter half of the 7th century, when they conducted raids into today's north-east India.
 Some Drukpa have migrated into Nepal where they primarily operate as traders out of Kathmandu.

 In India, where at least five ministries are working among them, there are an estimated 210 Drukpa Christians.
 One Drukpa recalls how he came to faith in Christ: 'In 1992 I was riding my motorbike on a very clear sunny day.
 Suddenly, my vision went blank followed by a gripping sense of darkness.
 I crashed my motorbike and could not move half of my body.
 I was a devout Buddhist and faithfully served our god.
 I sent my wife to ask the lama concerning my condition.
 The lama told my wife that some people had sent an evil spirit to kill me and that I would die within a week.
 My sister-in-law was already a Christian.
 When she heard of my condition, she brought along her Christian friends to my house.
 They started praying and applied oil on the paralyzed part of my body.
 Immediately I was able to move.
 I was completely healed.
-They preached Christ to me and I readily gave my life to Jesus.'
+They preached Christ to me, and I readily gave my life to Jesus.'
 He later went on to help translate the New Testament into the Dzongkha language, and he has personally led more than 100 Drukpa people to faith in Christ.

-Peoples of the Buddhist World, Paul Hattaway|
+Peoples of the Buddhist World, Asia Harvest